Body language of dogs: Specific behaviours

 A variety of behaviours exhibited by dogs can be interpreted to convey certain emotions.
 A well-known behaviour associated with playful moods in dogs is known as a play bow, where a dog lowers its forelimbs and chest while raising its hind end and wagging its tail.
 This may be followed with other playful actions, such as bouncing movements and face pawing.
 In young dogs, urination can be a behaviour associated with submission.
 This occurs when eye contact is made between a dog and its owner, followed by the dog urinating in an attempt to gain approval.
+Depending on the dog, breed, and environment, these actions can vary and are frequently instinctive.
+Knowing these indicators can make it easier for pet owners to interact with their animals and identify when a dog is pleased, anxious, or threatened.

 Common emotional states

 A relaxed dog will display upward ear position, with the tail positioned downward.
 In comparison, an anxious or fearful dog will display a tense body posture, backward position of the ears, head turning, and/or lip smacking.
 The tail may also be tucked between the hind legs.
 Finally, an aggressive dog will display a stiff tail (which may be wagging slowly), a forward ear position, as well as a wrinkled nose.
 If these characteristics are present, it is very important to respond accordingly in order to avoid attack.
-Aggression may occur an inappropriate response is made following warning signals.
+Aggression may occur if an inappropriate response is made following warning signals.
 For example, children often misinterpret the body language of dogs, especially when such motions precede an aggressive behaviour.
-As a result of this misinterpretation, children are most often the victims of dog bites.
+The calming signals are often not noticed or not interpreted correctly to recognize early signs of stress in a dog.
+As a result of these misinterpretations, children are most often the victims of dog bites.

 Puppies have other postures that disappear as the dog ages.
 They can play roughly with their litter mates while rarely drawing blood.
 The mother remains very tolerant when the puppies chew on her.